cmakow/EasyDB/README.md

 - New instances of the model can be initiated with a parameter hash (e.g. `dog = Dog.new(name: 'Buddy', color: 'brown')`).
 The keys must correspond to columns in the connected database table.
 - Through the searchable module, it allows users to search by any column of the table for a specific value.
+  - Searches can be chained through the relation class, which features all the normal enumerable methods.
 - Allows the creation of associations between models through 'belongs_to' and 'has_many'.
 - Finalize, when called in the model definition, will create attribute accessors for all of the columns in the associated database.
 - Calling save will either update or insert a record based on the presence of an id and thus can be called for both purposes.